When will in-person worship resume in the sanctuary?

 Don’t hesitate to contact us with more questions.
 You are not the only person with that question, and we will update this FAQ with new answers as we go.

-Read Pastor Lane’s COVID-19 related messages here.
+Read Pastor Lane and the COVID-19 Task Force’s COVID-19 related messages here.